stayboogy/stayboogy_Ventura-Hackintosh_Dell-Inspiron-5570/README.md

 ## Not Working:

-- Keyboard Display Brightness keys F11/F12 (use FN+S / FN+B instead)
+- Keyboard Display Brightness keys F11/F12 (use FN+S / FN+B by default)
-  - these can be changed in Keyboard Shortcut Settings
+  - these can be changed in Keyboard Shortcut Settings back to F11 and F12

 ## Ventura Installer Image for Dell Inspiron 5570 and 5000 series Laptops